Waltham transmitting station: Coverage

 The mast was originally built to provide BBC2 (on the new UHF 625 lines system) to the East Midlands.
 It became the main mast for ITV's Central East Midlands from 1982 and BBC East Midlands from 1991.
 Previously it had carried broadcasts from Birmingham.
 NICAM was transmitted from 31 March 1992.

 It is now the main TV transmitter for all digital terrestrial channels covering the East Midlands, predominantly including most of Leicestershire, Rutland, Nottinghamshire, Derbyshire and parts of Lincolnshire.
 Waltham is the main transmitter that covers the cities of Nottingham, Leicester and Derby.
 It can also be received in parts of Norfolk, Staffordshire, Cambridgeshire and Northamptonshire.
 It is owned and operated by Arqiva.

 Digital TV

 Waltham first broadcast digital TV on 15 November 1998.
 In July 2007 it was confirmed by Ofcom that at DSO (Digital Switchover) Waltham would be transmitting five – of the six – MUXes within its original C/D group.
 For reception of all 6 MUXES a wideband is required.

-When Waltham undertakes its 700 MHz clearance, between February and March 2020, it will become an A group – excluding MUXES 7 and 8 which are due to be switched off before the end of 2022 anyway.
+When Waltham undertook the 700 MHz clearance in 2020, it became an A group.
+MUXES 7 and 8 became redundant before the end of 2022.